bkil/gemiweb0/doc/web-browsers-by-engine.md

 * CSS support to be improved
 * version 2.1pre28 was the last version that could interpret Netscape JavaScript 1.1
 * http://links.twibright.com/download/ChangeLog
-* can run either a text-only version from the terminal or display images inline and antialiases fonts if running on X11 or DirectFB
+* can run either a text-only version from the terminal or display images inline and antialiased fonts if running on X11 or DirectFB

 ```
 apt install links2